 Lists the Application level metrics for all applications.
 In version 9.5 the only Application level metric is Long Running transactions.
-The details shown on this page are the same as those show for Instance Alerts, see Instance Alerts.
+The details shown on this page are the same as those show for Instance Alerts, see "Instance Alerts" on page 19.